Kisuke-CZE/androidPhones_setup/README.md

 Simple setup scripts for my phones with Android to get rid of preinstalled bloatware without root access needed

 # Requirements
 Whole thing is only simple bash script.
-But it uses `adb` tool co talk to phone.
+But it uses `adb` tool to talk to phone.

 In Ubuntu/Debian flavored Linux, you can install adb with: `sudo apt install android-tools-adb android-tools-fastboot`